quintanar401/qll/README.md

 ### API

 * .ll.parse "string" - main parse function, it starts from the top rule and consumes all input including EOF.
 * .ll.getPF \`rule  - get the parse fn for a rule.
-If you want to parse only part of the input you may have to make this rule open (just add an alias for it that it not referenced in any other rule).
+If you want to parse only part of the input you may have to make this rule open (just add an alias for it that is not referenced in any other rule).
 * .ll.e - it is called for grammar errors, feel free to modify.
 * .ll.ferr - error fn for parse errors.
-* .ll.eval - define a rule/setting manually (Q .ll.eval "rule: ..." for example).
+* .ll.eval - define a rule/setting manually (`Q .ll.eval "rule: ..."` for example).

 Note that the parser is just a set of functions.
 You can substitute any of them and/or add your functions that call parse funcs.